Anant/Cassandra.Vision/cassandra-analyzer/offline-log-ingester/README.md

 ```

 You can find instructions for doing that above under [Specifying Kibana endpoint](#Specifying Kibana endpoint).

+ES host can be set using --es-hosts flag as well.

 ## Testing
 ### Current way to test: